 F) the Directors have devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and were operating effectively.

 ADEQUACY OF INTERNAL FINANCIAL CONTROL:

-The Board Performance Evaluation inputs including areas of improvement for theDirectors Board processes and related issues for enhanced Board effectiveness werediscussed in the meeting of the Independent Directors held on April 5 2018 and in thesubsequent Meetings of Nomination and Remuneration Committee and the Board.
+The Board Performance Evaluation inputs including areas of improvement for theDirectors Board processes and related issues for enhanced Board effectiveness werediscussed in the meeting of the Independent Directors held on 18th May 2020 and in thesubsequent meeting of Nomination and Remuneration Committee and the Board.

 DISCLOSURE OF REMUNERATION: